allefeld/pandoc-defaults/vscode/README.md

 A Pandoc/Defaults processor has to be installed separately, see the [Python implementation](https://github.com/allefeld/pandoc-defaults/tree/main/python).
 The processor in turn requires [Pandoc](https://pandoc.org/installing.html) to be installed.

-## Notes
+***

+This software is copyrighted © 2022 by Carsten Allefeld and released under the terms of the GNU General Public License, version 3 or later.

-The extension icon is based on `whitespace.svg` from the [Visual Studio Code icons collection](https://github.com/microsoft/vscode-codicons).
+The extension icon (`icon.svg` and `icon.png`) is based on `whitespace.svg` from the [Visual Studio Code icons collection](https://github.com/microsoft/vscode-codicons), © Microsoft and released under the terms of Creative Commons Attribution 4.0 International Public License.